Azathothas/Stars/README.md

 - [NetSPI/MicroBurst](https://github.com/NetSPI/MicroBurst) – A collection of scripts for assessing Microsoft Azure security
 - [PhrozenIO/PowerRemoteDesktop](https://github.com/PhrozenIO/PowerRemoteDesktop) – Remote Desktop entirely coded in PowerShell.
 - [Pwd9000-ML/docker-github-runner-windows](https://github.com/Pwd9000-ML/docker-github-runner-windows) – Repository for building a self hosted GitHub runner as a windows container
-- [Raphire/Win11Debloat](https://github.com/Raphire/Win11Debloat) – A simple, easy to use PowerShell script to remove pre-installed apps from windows, disable telemetry, remove Bing from windows search as well as perform various other changes to declutter and improve your windows experience.
-This script works for both windows 10 and windows 11.
+- [Raphire/Win11Debloat](https://github.com/Raphire/Win11Debloat) – A simple, easy to use PowerShell script to remove pre-installed apps from Windows, disable telemetry, remove Bing from Windows search as well as perform various other changes to declutter and improve your Windows experience.
+This script works for both Windows 10 and Windows 11.
 - [ScoopInstaller/Install](https://github.com/ScoopInstaller/Install) – 📥 Next-generation Scoop (un)installer
 - [ScoopInstaller/Versions](https://github.com/ScoopInstaller/Versions) – 📦 A Scoop bucket for alternative versions of apps.
 - [The-Viper-One/PsMapExec](https://github.com/The-Viper-One/PsMapExec) – A PowerShell tool that takes strong inspiration from CrackMapExec / NetExec